 Making the singing bowl actually sing can be a bit more difficult.
+When you’re wondering how to use a singing bowl or how to “play” a singing bowl, this may be what you’re thinking of.
 You can start by striking it gently to get the vibration moving.
 It helps if you have the bowl on a cushion or in your hand.
 If it’s flat on the table or a hard surface, the vibration against the table may make a funny noise.

 Gently trace the outside of the rim with the striker.
 Keep full contact, and move slowly.
 A sound may not erupt at first, but be patient.
 Try to keep the striker in contact with the bowl, but don’t press too hard.
 You can experiment with the speed at which you are moving; some bowls require different strengths and speeds to get the optimal singing going.

 Once you learn how to make the bowl sing, you can make some oscillating sounds, sometimes referred to as the “wah-wah” sound.
 Most singing bowls have a natural ability to create this sound, and you can hear it as you make it sing.
 There’s a subtle oscillation of tone back and forth as the vibrations travel around the bowl and interact with one another.